ualberta-mueller-group/MCGS/README.md

     - Plan: probably keep it this way unless I find an elegant general solution
     - Move stored in game's move stack always includes a "color bit"
     - utilities to deal with color bit and "rest" of move
-    - rest of move (without color bit) can be further broken up into two smaller integers (first one signed, second one unsigned)
+    - Rest of move (after the color bit) can be further broken up
-        - utilities to encode and decode move from color, and two parts
+        - Two smaller integers (first one signed, second one unsigned)
-    - sign bit for first part of two part move
+        - A sign bit for the first part of two part move
+        - Utilities to encode and decode move from/to color, and two parts including sign bit

 - `move_generator` objects are dynamically allocated.
-    - This is very ugly but could not solve it in a better way.
+    - This is ugly but I could not solve it in a better way.
 I would love to have move generators just as local variables.
     - A workaround to prevent memory leaks is to always wrap a move generator in a `std::unique_ptr` - see examples in `nim_test.cpp`, function `nim_move_generator_test_1`, and in `solve.cpp`